All Episodes

 Why give this guy the time of day?

-What is it meant?
+What has it meant?

-Because they're all libs, and they all have the same mindset, and that is you don't know what's good for you.
+And that is you don't know what's good for you.

-You don't have the sense to live your right the right way, and they're gonna make sure that you live it the way they want you to live it because you're such a bunch of doofuses.
+And they're going to make sure that you live it the way they want you to live it because you're such a bunch of doofuses.

 And that's how we get from major American news organizations an opening sentence like that which I just read.